SamMaoYS/sammaoys.github.io/content/pages/home.rst

                     <h1 style="text-transform: capitalize;">Yongsen Mao</h1>

-                    <div>I'm a thesis-based master student at <a href="https://www.sfu.ca" class="m-link-wrap">SFU</a> (Simon Fraser University), specializing in the fields of 3D Computer Vision and Graphics.
+                    <div>I graduated as a thesis-based master student at <a href="https://www.sfu.ca" class="m-link-wrap">SFU</a> (Simon Fraser University), specializing in the fields of 3D Computer Vision and Graphics.
 I am fortunate to be supervised by Professors <a href="https://msavva.github.io" class="m-link-wrap">Manolis Savva</a> and mentored by <a href="https://angelxuanchang.github.io" class="m-link-wrap">Angel Xuan Chang</a> in the <a href="https://gruvi.cs.sfu.ca" class="m-link-wrap">GrUVi Lab</a>.
 My primary interest lies in the generation and understanding of 3D scenes for downstream vision and robotics applications.
 Prior to this, I received B.Eng. from <a href="https://www.zju.edu.cn/english" class="m-link-wrap">ZJU</a> (Zhejiang University) and SFU.</div>

                     <br/>
                     <br/>

                     <div>
-                    sam_mao-{at}-sfu-[dot]-ca&emsp;
+                    mubin-{at}-qunhemail-[dot]-com&emsp;
                     <a href="https://scholar.google.com/citations?user=bm9JqwMAAAAJ&hl=en" class="m-link-wrap">Google Scholar</a>&emsp;
                     <a href="https://github.com/SamMaoYS" class="m-link-wrap">GitHub</a>
                     </div>